-The solutions of the equations depend on the value of α.
-When α≤1, the equations do not provide a positive solution.
+The solutions of the equations depend on the value of recurrent excitation α and baseline gain control G0.
+When α≤1+G0, the equations do not provide a positive solution.
 This explains why the system without recurrent excitation (α=0) cannot generate persistent activity.
-When α>1, the equations provide positive solutions.
+When α>1+G0, the equations provide positive solutions.
 The model generates persistent activities in three different patterns depending on the symmetry of gain control weights, i.e., v<w, v=w, and v>w.

-First, by assuming v=w and α>1, the nullclines of R1 and R2 overlap on a line of attraction, as shown in Fig. 8B (the same as Fig. 8-figure supplement 1B).
+First, by assuming v=w and α>1+G0, the nullclines of R1 and R2 overlap on a line of attraction, as shown in Fig. 8B (the same as Fig. 8-figure supplement 1B).
 Any position on this line is an equilibrium point.
 This is a special case where the eigenvalues on each point have a real part of zero, therefore, linearization around the equilibrium points cannot tell us their stability.
 Thus, we checked instead the instantaneous change direction of neural activities across a wide range of initial values to see whether the system converges to the line of attraction.
 From the differential equations (Eqs.
 1-3), the ratio dR1/dR2 of the instantaneous change rates of R1 (dR1/dt=R1(1-α1+G1)) and R2 (dR2/dt=R2(1-α1+G2)) keeps the same ratio as the ratio of original activities (R1/R2), given G1=G2 under the assumption of symmetric gain control weights.
 As a result, for any given initial values, R1 and R2 activities change in the direction that preserves the original ratio until reaching equilibrium on the line of attraction.
 The instantaneous changes of R1 and R2 are shown as a vector field (red arrows) in Fig. 8B.
 Thus, any positive initial values will drop into an equilibrium state with the ratio of R1*/R2* maintaining the ratio of initial values, which preserves the ratio of inputs when the activities are inherited from the stage of value representation.
 Fig. 8-figure supplement 1E shows example dynamics of R1 and R2 under different ratios of input values (Fig. 8-figure supplement 1G).
 The activities show the characteristic dynamic of divisive normalization during the inputs and preserve this input information after withdrawal of inputs.

 However, since the values of R1* and R2* are complementary on the line of attraction, any combinations of values with a constant sum satisfies the equilibrium.
-Thus, any disturbance to the system (e.g. random noise) will drive R1* and R2* to deviate from their original ratio resulting in a loss of the coded information about the inputs.
+Thus, any disturbance to the system (e.g., random noise) will drive R1* and R2* to deviate from their original ratio resulting in a loss of the coded information about the inputs.
 Noise-driven drift on the line of attraction will cause decaying of the coded value information over time, consistent with the degradation attribute of working memory (Barrouillet et al., 2011; Barrouillet & Camos, 2012; Lee & Harris, 1996; Paivio & Bleasdale, 1974; Portrat et al., 2008).

 In addition, under the special condition of symmetric gain control weights (v=w), the formula in Eq.
 15 can be easily expanded to multiple inputs with the equilibrium delay interval activities defined by: